-As a result, Serritella’s works are internationally recognized and have been exhibited, awarded and collected for their exquisite design and incredibly realistic textures.
-They are included in many permanent museum collections including among others the Renwick Gallery of the Smithsonian American Art Museum, The Mint Museum, Carnegie Museum of Art, and Everson Museum of Art’s world class ceramics collection.
-Many esteemed private collections also contain pieces, including the Kamm Teapot Foundation – the world’s largest teapot collection.
+Eric Serritella is an internationally exhibiting ceramic artist specializing in hand-carved trompe l’oeil vessels transformed into birch and weathered logs.
+His one-of-a-kind trompe l'oeil ceramic sculptures are internationally recognized and have been exhibited, awarded and collected on five continents for their exquisite design and incredibly realistic textures.
+Works are included in many permanent museum collections including among others The Metropolitan Museum of Art, the Renwick Gallery of the Smithsonian American Art Museum, the Carnegie Museum of Art, and the Mint Museum.

 Eric Serritella, now a world-recognized trompe l’oeil ceramist, was born in 1963, in rural Ellenville, New York.
 Both of his parents were educators.
 Passing most of his youth in Mahopac, New York, he and his sister enjoyed playing in the woods, among the stone walls, and on the edges of small ponds.
 The loss of his father in 1973 was a watershed moment for Eric, although he may not have realized until decades later.
 He often took solace in nature.
 He continued with school and a relatively trouble-free middle class, suburban life.
 In college, he studied liberal arts and particularly enjoyed courses in Western Art History, never expecting them to play a part in his professional future.
 In 1985, having earned a BA in Speech Communication from Ithaca College, Eric buckled down to the competitive life of a marketing executive.
 He always kept his connection to nature throughout school and his career, spending long hours in the woods or kayaking on the water during his free time.